FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Details/Limitations.md

 ## Gas Costs

-All gas costs are subject to change, and are being evalutated for optimization.
+All gas costs are subject to change, and are being evaluated for optimization.
 The current gas costs are not final, and may change.

-## L1 and Bridging

-Interacting with the L1 is not available in the current iteration of the network for the Denver Hackathon.
-This is expected to be included in the full testnet release.

-Currently, the network runs on a private L1 and not on a publicly available Ethereum testnet.

 ## Stability